Galamrani/TicTacToe/README.md

 # Tic-Tac-Toe-Game
-Tic-Tac-Toe game with unbeatable AI, implemented by MiniMax algorithm , written in C#, using WPF for a responsive UI.
+Tic-Tac-Toe game with unbeatable AI, implemented by MiniMax algorithm , written in C#, using WPF for a responsive UI with animations.

 ## How the game looks like
 ----- need to add ----